-A number of significant factors have influenced the preparation of Council's Annual Business Plan 2015-16.
+A number of significant factors have influenced the preparation of Council's Annual Business Plan 2017-2018.
 These include:

-- Consumer Price Index increases on relevant goods and services of 1.1% for the year to 31st March 2015 - > enterprise bargaining agreements which provide for wages and salary increases - > the effects of Climate change in the region and in particular the increase in frequency of flood events - requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties - service and infrastructure needs for a changing population - > a requirement to address economic development and business investment through an upgrade of community services and infrastructure - commitments to continuing projects and partnership agreements with State and Regional organisations, adjoining Councils involved in shared service delivery and the construction works being undertaken under the much appreciated Roads to Recovery program funded by Commonwealth Government - new fees/charges imposed by governments, regional state authorities and state agencies on the wider community as an element of rates payable or a user charge - > maintenance of surplus assets retained at the communities request - > the effects of the new carbon tax on fuel, energy and waste disposal and indirectly through all purchases - > the increased expectation of detailed public consultation on all activities of Council
+- Consumer Price Index increases on relevant goods and services of 2.1% (March 2017). - > enterprise bargaining agreements which provide for wages and salary increases - the effects of Climate change in the region and in particular the increase in frequency of flood events - requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties - > service and infrastructure needs for a changing population - > a requirement to address economic development and business investment through an upgrade of community services and infrastructure - commitments to continuing projects and partnership agreements with State and Regional organisations, adjoining Councils involved in shared service delivery and the construction works being undertaken under the much appreciated Roads to Recovery program funded by Commonwealth Government - new fees/charges imposed by governments, regional state authorities and state agencies on the wider community as an element of rates payable or a user charge - maintenance of surplus assets retained at the communities request - > the increased expectation of detailed public consultation on all activities of Council - new legislation imposed by State Government with no corresponding resources provided

-Version Number Issued Next Review GDS Page 4/2016 21 July 2015 March 2016 7.11.1 3 of 10
+Version Number Issued Next Review GDS Page 5/2018 27 July 2017 27 July 2017 7.11.1 3 of 10